I believe that small molecules & fatty molecules are key modulators to solve Alzheimer's Disease and Diabetes' effects to cogntion & the brain

 Professional Education

-Early career short bio She studied Chemistry at the University of Barcelona, and before completing her degree she moved to Iowa City, US to study Philosophy, Anthropology, Art and Creative Writing at Kirkwood Community College.
+Early career, CLQ studied Chemistry at the University of Barcelona, and before completing her degree she moved to Iowa City, US to study Philosophy, Anthropology, Art and Creative Writing at Kirkwood Community College.
 She then moved to the UK and studied for a BSc in Chemistry at King's College London (Tutor: Prof. Mike Robb FRS).
 She did her BSc project in industry at Smith Kline Beecham investigating turboflow Liquid Chromatrography-Mass Spectroscopy, supervised by Dr. Vern de Biasi.
 Her degree was upgraded to a MSc finishing with another project on single-crystal X-ray diffraction in Prof. Jonathan Steed's Group.
 In 2004 she received her PhD with a thesis on nano and micro LC-MS at Imperial College London.
 Her doctorate was supervised by Dr. Norman William Smith & Prof. Andreas Manz and funded by the BBSRC and Glaxo SmithKline.
 At the University of Pavia, Italy, she was a postdoc funded by the EU (FP5 funding) studying molecular interactions in Prof. Ersilia de Lorenzi's Group.
-After this, she joined as a postdoc funded by Roche Organ Transplant Research Fundation) at Imperial College in the Department of Medicine (heads of department/school Prof. Elaine Holmes & Prof. Jeremy Nicholson) and started working with organ tissue in LC-MS, Nuclear Magnetic Resonance and metabolomics.
+After this, she joined as a postdoc funded by Roche Organ Transplant Research Fundation) at Imperial College in the Department of Medicine (heads of department/school Prof. Elaine Holmes & Prof. Jeremy Nicholson) and started working with liver tissue in LC-MS, Nuclear Magnetic Resonance and metabolomics.
 As an early career researcher she trained in education, obtaining a postgraduate certificate in higher education and in data science.

 COPYRIGHT © ALL RIGHTS RESERVED